valteriomon/obsidian-rapid-notes/README.md

 ## New in version 1.2.0

 - **New feature:** You can add an actual prefix to the newly created note.
+- **New feature:** You can trigger the rapid note functionality from the editor, calling the command with the cursor placed inside a string in double brackets, or on any selected text.
+Support for aliases and link is replaced according to the app settings (if Wikilinks or Markdown is preferred).
 - **New feature:** Instead of a single "Rapid Note" command, now you can open the file in the same tab, new tab, new pane or new window.
 - **New feature:** Add commands (which can be binded to hotkeys) that allow to trigger any entry and create the file directly into a folder (same as the Rapid Note command, it can be opened in same tab, new tab, new pane or new window).
 - **New feature:** If a used folder is renamed/deleted, a warning is shown.
 In case it's renamed, the entry is updated.